Mandated, Highly Recommended, and Other Vaccines for Oral Healthcare Personnel

 Varicella and Herpes Zoster Infections

-The varicella zoster virus (VZV) is transmitted from person-to-person by airborne droplets; contact with vesicular fluid, skin and mucous membranes; and freshly contaminated articles.
-The VZV is responsible for both chickenpox and herpes zoster (HZ) infections.
-Following initial exposure, after an incubation period of 14-16 days the patient develops a generalized papulovesicular rash.
-The period of communicability is 1 to 2 days before the onset of rash to 4-7 days after the appearance of the vesicles.29
+The varicella zoster virus (VZV) is a highly contagious disease transmitted from person-to-person by airborne droplets; contact with vesicular fluid, skin and mucous membranes; and freshly contaminated articles.
+The VZV is responsible for both chickenpox and herpes zoster (HZ)infections, also known as shingles.
+Following initial exposure, after an incubation period of 10-21 days the patient develops a generalized papulovesicular rash which lasts 4-7 days.
+The period of communicability is 1 to 2 days before the onset of rash of fluid filled vesicles up to 7 days after the rash development when all of the vesicles have developed scabs.31

 After primary infection, VZV remains dormant in sensory ganglia.
-When reactivated, the virus causes HZ, a painful vesicular rash typically appearing in a dermatomal distribution affecting one or two sensory nerve roots.
+When reactivated, the virus causes HZ (shingles), a painful vesicular rash typically appearing in a dermatomal distribution affecting one or two sensory nerve roots, typically unilaterally.
 The incidence and severity of HZ is age related, with over 50% of cases occurring in persons over 60 years of age.
-While patients with HZ may transmit the virus for one week after the lesions erupt, the risk for transmission is much lower than with chicken pox.30
+While patients with HZ may transmit the virus for one week after the lesions erupt, the risk for transmission is much lower than with chicken pox.32

 Active Immunization: Varicella Zoster Vaccines .4,6